 Anecdotal evidence suggests that most users do not remember a piece of music with sufficient precision to prefer a pitch-based search.
-Intervallic search is more forgiving of error but the queries are somewhat cumbersome to compose construct.
-The scale-degree search is the simplest and easiest to construct.
-All of these searches search-types admit wildcard characters for fuzzy searches.
+Intervallic search is more forgiving of error but the queries are somewhat cumbersome to compose.
+The scale-degree is the simplest and easiest to construct.
+All of these searches admit wildcard characters for fuzzy searches.
 Users may also select whether the query should match the starting notes of an entry or not.
 The mode filter is more useful when the material sought is in a minor key, because more than 80% of the holdings are in a major key.
-Counter-intuitively, music of uncertain attribution is best pursued through a gross contour gross-contour search, because it seems that anonymous pieces are somewhat more prone to mis-transcription than those of known authorship.
-What our 2004 study showed was also counter-intuitive: the shortest route to a discrete match, in a sample of 100,000, was achieved by using a the combinatory measure gross pitch contour (as above) plus gross rhythmic contour (fast-slow-same level of discrimination of durational values).
+Counter-intuitively, music of uncertain attribution is best pursued through a gross contour search, because it seems that anonymous pieces are somewhat more prone to mis-transcription than those of known authorship.
+What our 2004 study showed was also counter-intuitive: the shortest route to a discrete match, in a sample of 100,000, was achieved by using a combinatory measure: gross pitch contour (as above) and gross rhythmic contour (fast-slow-same level of discrimination).
 It surpassed a series of progressively more refined pitch-only searches.

-30 See Craig Stuart Sapp, Yi-Wen Liu, and Eleanor Selfridge-Field, "Search-effectiveness measures for symbolic music queries in very large databases," 5th ISMIR, Barcelona, Spain in October, 2004.
-Downloadable from http://ismir2004.ismir.net/proceedings/p051-page-266-paper135.pdf.
+29 See Craig Stuart Sapp, Yi-Wen Liu, and Eleanor Selfridge-Field, "Search-effectiveness measures for symbolic music queries in very large databases," 5th ISMIR, Barcelona, Spain in October, 2004.
+Downloadable from http://ismir.2004.ismir.net/proceedings/p051-page-266-paper135.pdf.